sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 ## Redirect API
-There is also a convenience API for redirects which can be used directly without the Response:
+There is also a convenience API for redirects which can be used directly without the response:

 ~~~java
 // redirect a GET to "/fromPath" to "/toPath"